 Dr. O'Connor's Psychological Assessments and School Neuropsychological Evaluations explore the various domains that are necessary to help determine whether the young person meets the criteria for a Specific Learning Disability.
 This includes measures of cognitive functions to help determine the young person's levels of intellectual functioning.
 Testing is provided to determine the young person's levels of academic functioning across various measures of math, reading and written language.
-The goal here is to determine what are the levels of academic functioning that we would expect based on the young person's levels of intellectual functioning.
+The goal is to determine what are the expected levels of academic functioning we would expect based on the young person's levels of intellectual functioning.

-If there are inconsistencies, and higher levels of academic functioning are expected, then Dr. O'Connor will explore the test results further.
-Her goal is to review the test results to help determine why the young person is showing below expected levels of academic functioning, based on his or her average to high average levels of intellectual functioning.
+If there are inconsistencies, and higher levels of academic functioning are expected, Dr. O'Connor will explore the test results further.
+Her goal is to review the test results to help determine why the young person is showing below expected levels of academic functioning, based on his or her average to above average levels of intellectual functioning.
 Dr. O Connor will develop a hypothesis as to why this is occurring.
-She will then administer further neuropsychologlical processing measures to either confirm or disconfirm this hypothesis.
+She will then administer further neuropsychological processing measures to either confirm or disconfirm this hypothesis.